Closure/Continuation: Writing and recording

 The album was entirely created in complete secrecy over the course of a decade.
 None of the material originated as content left over from their prior album, The Incident.
 Unlike prior albums, where Wilson would write and demo extensively himself before presenting it to the band, Closure/Continuation was written collaboratively.
 Harrison noted that earliest work on the album began as early as 2011, when he and Wilson, living close to one another, still met up to talk and spend time together.
 Harrison recounted that on one of those dates, Wilson happened to pick up a bass guitar lying around, and started playing it on a whim.
 This ended up resulting in some extended jam sessions between the two - Wilson on bass and Harrison on drums.
-The result was far different than when the band had previously attempted to jam and improvise - Wilson usually played guitar, not bass, and they both found it much easier to experiment with ideas with only two instruments being played, rather that the busier 4 person/instrument sessions of the past.
+The result was far different than when the band had previously attempted to jam and improvise - Wilson usually played guitar, not bass, and they both found it much easier to experiment with ideas with only two instruments being played, rather than the busier four-person sessions of the past.
 The two recorded the jam sessions, and then Wilson would review them and attempt to take segments and later work them into songs.
 The earliest iterations of the track "Harridan" and "Chimera's Wreck" originated from these sessions.
 Barbieri would later join the sessions with his keyboard playing as well, but Wilson continued to perform on the bass, eventually writing a majority of the album on bass, and later recording all bass parts.